GuidelinesCollab/azure-sdk/docs/dotnet/introduction.md

 ### General Guidelines {#dotnet-general}

-{% include requirement/MUST id="dotnet-general-follow-framework-guidelines" %} follow the official [.NET Framework Design Guidelines].
+{% include requirement/MUST id="dotnet-general-follow-framework-guidelines" %} follow the official [.NET Framework Design Guidelines](https://www.oreilly.com/library/view/framework-design-guidelines/9780135896457).

 At the end of this document, you can find a section with [the most commonly overlooked guidelines](#dotnet-appendix-overlookedguidelines) in existing Azure SDK libraries.

 {% include requirement/MUST id="dotnet-general-follow-general-guidelines" %} follow the [General Azure SDK Guidelines][general-guidelines].

 The guidelines provide a robust methodology for communicating with Azure services.
 The easiest way to ensure that your component meets these requirements is to use the [Azure.Core] package to call Azure services.
-Details of these helper APIs and their usage are described in the [Using HttpPipeline](#dotnet-usage-httppipeline) section.
+Details of these helper APIs and their usage are described in the [Using HttpPipeline](implementation.md#dotnet-usage-httppipeline) section.

 {% include requirement/MUST id="dotnet-general-use-http-pipeline" %} use `HttpPipeline` to implement all methods that call Azure REST services.

 The pipeline can be found in the [Azure.Core] package, and it takes care of many [General Azure SDK Guidelines][general-guidelines].
-Details of the pipeline design and usage are described in section [Using HttpPipeline](#dotnet-usage-httppipeline) below.
+Details of the pipeline design and usage are described in section [Using HttpPipeline](implementation.md#dotnet-usage-httppipeline) below.
 If you can't use the pipeline, you must implement [all the general requirements of Azure SDK]({{ "/general_azurecore.html" | relative_url }}) manually.

 ### Support for non-HTTP Protocols

-Currently, this document describes guidelines for client libraries exposing HTTP/REST services.
-It may be expanded in the future to cover other, non-REST, services.
-If your service is not REST-based, please contact the Azure SDK Architecture Board for guidance.

-TODO: Link to current arch board contact info.
+This document contains guidelines developed primarily for typical Azure REST services, i.e. stateless services with request-response based interaction model.
+Many of the guidelines in this document are more broadly applicable, but some might be specific to such REST services.

 ## Azure SDK API Design {#dotnet-api}